ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 They are separate from the traditional business and IT teams and have some autonomy over their business and technology choices.

 Where I've seen this fail is when people bring it back into the main business.
-They hand the new digital thing to the old non-digital business which uses it's existing mental models to run that new business.
+They hand the new digital thing to the old non-digital business which uses its existing mental models to run that new business.
 When this happens the 'magic' of the new bit fades away over time.

 I think they work when you move the old non-digital business to the start-up.
 They cannibalize the old business units and migrate the business itself to the new systems and processes.
 This is a much harder task and the inertia we talked about before fights this all the way.

-So if these aren't the optimal strategies, what is Digital Transformation?
+So, if these aren't the optimal strategies, what is Digital Transformation?

 ## What is Digital Transformation?